pabhd3/craft-pack-mule/README.md

 100000 100000 100000 100000 100000 100000 100000
 ```

+## Recommendations (Beta)
+If after 10,000 combinations of recipes a working combo isn't found, you'll be provided with a list of recommendations to complete this current tier.

+Please note that this feature is a *WORK IN PROGRESS*, and that it can be improved upon.
+Not every task tier is currently supported, but improvements are being made.

+## Unlocking Recipes

 `File: recipes.py`

 By default, the script will assume you can use all recipes.
 To set a recipe to be uncraftable, update the line to reflect the change with the following format:

 _Recipe Unlocked Wooden Spear ( line 2 )_